Today's History Trivia for June 2

 1990 Rex Harrison b.
 1908 (Reginald Carey Harrison), British Tony-Oscar-winning actor.
 Film: Anna and the King of Siam (1946, the King), My Fair Lady (1964), and Doctor Dolittle (1967).

 1969 Leo Gorcey b.
-1915 American actor.
-Film: He played Spit in the movies featuring the Dead End Kids, East Side Kids, and Bowery Boys.
+1917 American actor.
+Film: He played Spit, leader of the hooligans in the movies featuring the Dead End Kids, East Side Kids, and Bowery Boys.

 1961 George S b.
 1889 Kaufman, American Pulitzer-Tony-winning playwright, humorist.
 Theater: You Can't Take It with You (1936, Pulitzer Prize for Drama.
 The film version in 1938 won the Oscar for Best Picture).